zgoad1/VILE/README.md

 - sprinting out of an enemy still doesn't always align you with the direction you're facing

 **- C -**
+- Spamming attacks will cause an extra land animation to play
 - Start room lighting is wacky in build (maybe because no outside walls?)
 - Animation messes up occasionally when coming out of lightning bolt